 But, more than that, I set high expectations for my own learning because I consider that process to be the foundation of a life well lived.

 Studying has always been important to me.
 However, as I said, after graduation – things changed a bit.
 Those relatively lower expectations, the lack of testing, the pressures of running a clinic, the reality of raising a teenager in the US – many things conspired to keep me from my natural and preferred activity – study.
 Growing Deepest Health had its own impacts.
-While teaching the Shennong courses gave me some space to sit down and learn, the technological and administrative side of a project like this does take its toll.
+Teaching the Shennong Relational Herb Learning Method course gave me some space to sit down and learn, the technological and administrative side of a project like this does take its toll.

 So, for the last three years, I’m afraid that studying Chinese medicine has been less the rule and more the exception.
 Of course, I’m learning from my patients, I’m learning from my students and, again, being a teacher does force me to be positively engaged with my subject matter more often than average.

 However, entering this tenth year of study of Chinese medicine asks me to do something more.